erinrwhite/ndlc-invisible/README.md

  - [Press - WVTF: Freedom Now Project Locates Survivors of Prince Edward School Shutdown](http://ideastations.org/radio/news/freedom-now-project-locates-survivors-prince-edward-school-shutdown)
  - [Wikipedia: Massive Resistance](https://en.wikipedia.org/wiki/Massive_resistance)
  - [Wikipedia: Brown vs. BOE](https://en.wikipedia.org/wiki/Brown_v._Board_of_Education)

-### why was this project unique?

- - SCALE
- - SPEED
- - our ability to connect with a great number of people through THEIR connections, not our own.
- - the fact that it started digital made it faster
- - longevity - supreme court used photo in exhibit in spring 2016.
-If it were physical exhibit only, it wouldn't have had a continued life.
- - ability to go back and forth between digital and physical
- - ability to link out to other institutions

 ## mapping the second ku klux klan, 1915-1940